albfor/exercise-3/README.md

 # Exercise 3

-commands.txt contains the history of the commands I ran during the exercise.
+I am to lazy to make a markdown walkthrough, but inside commands.txt is a history of the commands I used to solve the exercise.